Enrollment using Spanish placement test results

 - class number (8542) – VERY IMPORTANT!

-After the semester begins Accordion Closed
+After the semester begins

 Print hardcopy of placement test results or email (email just says, “Congratulations, you placed into” or “above” XXX XXX), find a section of the course you placed into that fits into your schedule (if you placed above 202 you need to see Alexandria McConocha or Edward Hood), pick-up an override form in 108 and take it to the teacher of the section that fits into your schedule to see if they have room for you in their class (DO NOT DROP your current course until the override form is signed).
-The professor must sign the Requisites box of the Override form for you if you placed into the class via a Spanish Placement Exam, regardless if there are seats available.
-If the class is full, but the professor will still accept you into the class, the Class Limit box must be signed as well by the professor.
-Bring the signed form back to the office for further processing.
+The instructor must sign the Requisites box of the Override form for you if you placed into the class via a Spanish Placement Exam, regardless if there are seats available.
+If the class is full, but the professor will still accept you into the class, the Class Limit box must be signed as well by the instructor.
+Bring the signed form back to the front office for further processing.